Wagering on horse racing has been around for well over a century and remains the oldest of all betting venues.

 Many racetracks offer bettors rolling ‘daily doubles’ and that means that you can pick the winner of two consecutive races.

-The traditional double requires horse racing gamblers to pick the winners of Race 1 and Race 2.
+Requires selecting the winners of Race 1 and Race 2. - Late Daily Double

-The late daily double features bettors selecting the winners of the final two races of the day.
+Involves picking winners of the last two races of the day.

 Pick 3